Supported tags and respective

 In this example we start the standard Docker container with SQLite support and use the quickstart email-password example configuration files by bind mounting the local directory.
 This example assumes that you checked out the Kratos Git repo and execute the Docker command in the Kratos Git repo directory:

 --mount type=bind,source="$(pwd)"/contrib/quickstart/kratos/email-password,target=/home/ory \

-In general we only recommend this approach for local development.
+We only recommend this approach for local development.